 If I follow my heart not my head and start a blog on the wide subject of personal development in all it’s glory, am I going to end up simply blogging for fun with no possibility of making good money in the future or is it still possible to crack it if I put the work in?

 As I said, this email was very representative of a much larger group of emails of a similar nature.

-They’re interested in personal development.
+They’re interested in personal development and the self improvement niche overall.
 They want to start a blog talking about what they’re interested in.
 They want to make money with it.
 And many just jump right in and start blogging about it only to find that it is much harder and more time consuming than they thought.

 I really, REALLY have compassion for you if this is you.
 The thing is… people who go into this niche usually have a very strong desire to HELP.
 I mean, their intentions are right where they need to be!
 It is a true desire to do something you’re really passionate about and you hope you can help others and share the passion.
 You’re to be commended if this is you!